-In this activity students will conduct an independent quantitative sociological enquiry.
-This unit standard is one of a series of three standards concerned with conducting quantitative sociological research.
+In this activity students will conduct an independent qualitative sociological enquiry.
+This unit standard is one of a series of three standards concerned with conducting qualitative sociological research.
 The three standards are differentiated principally by the level of student/researcher independence in the enquiry process.
-A quantitative enquiry includes the entire process from identifying the research question to the final reporting and conclusion.
+A qualitative enquiry includes the entire process from identifying the research question to the final reporting and conclusion.

-A quantitative sociological enquiry, requires the collection and analysis of data that are able to be counted or measured.
-Quantitative data collection methods could include but are not limited to: surveys, questionnaires, structured interviews and content analysis.
+A qualitative sociological enquiry requires the collection and analysis of essentially non-statistical data.
+Qualitative data collection methods could include but are not limited to: non-participant observation, participant observation, and unstructured interviews.

-At level 3, the teacher/supervisor may provide 'limited assistance' to the student, whose research is largely self-directed and self-managed.
-Limited assistance means the teacher's role may consist of:
+At level 3, the teacher/supervisor may provide 'limited guidance' to the student, whose research is largely self-directed and self-managed.
+The teacher's role may involve: